swiftlang/swift-evolution/proposals/0099-conditionclauses.md

 *Note: A repeat-while statement does not use a condition list.
 Its grammar is `repeat code-block while expression`*

-Where clauses are removed from optional binding conditions and case conditions, so:
+Where clauses are removed from optional binding conditions and `case-condition`s, so:

 ```
 optional-binding-condition → optional-binding-head (optional-binding-continuation-list)? (where-clause)?